nebi-2018/spaceflightNews/Readme.md

 ## Description

-- This is a news app that displays the latest news about space flight news.
-It also works offline by caching the content in the database.
+- This is a news app that displays the latest news about spaceflight.
+It is an offline first app by caching the content in the database.

 - I have used Model View ViewModel (MVVM) design pattern with clean architecture recommendations,